Individual Therapy

 Spencer in the Media

-Spencer spoke with the Huffington Post about Performance Improvement Plans (PIPs) for romantic partners.
-He also spoke with the Huffington Post about Prince Harry's new book Spare.
+In November 2024 Spencer spoke with Huffington Post about the differences between gentle parenting and gentle partnering.
+Spencer also spoke with the Huffington Post about Performance Improvement Plans (PIPs) for romantic partners and about Prince Harry's new book Spare.
 In July 2022, Spencer spoke with Huffington Post and gave thoughtful commentary about patterns rarely seen in healthy relationships and about working through marital challenges.
 Spencer also writes about the therapeutic value of music in the therapy jam sessions blog below.

 Romantic Partnerships

-In April, Elisabeth was quoted in Buzzfeed about the unfortunate dating strategy of cushioning - lining up potential future romantic partners while dating someone who thinks the relationship is exclusive.
-Elisabeth recently spoke with Huffington Post about how an anchoring bias can play out in romantic partnerships and Spencer spoke with Huffington Post about Performance Improvement Plans (PIPs) for romantic partners.
+Elisabeth was quoted in Buzzfeed about the unfortunate dating strategy of cushioning - lining up potential future romantic partners while dating someone who thinks the relationship is exclusive.
+She also spoke with Huffington Post about how an anchoring bias can play out in romantic partnerships and Spencer spoke with Huffington Post about Performance Improvement Plans (PIPs) for romantic partners.
 Last January, Elisabeth spoke with Huffington Post about division of household labor.

 Elisabeth also spoke with WFLA in Tampa about fidelity and cushioning one romantic relationship with the next.
 And Spencer gave compelling commentary to Huffington Post and then to Care.com about the concept of "weaponized incompetence".